New Hall School

-New Hall School is a Catholic co-educational private boarding and day school in the village of Boreham near Chelmsford, Essex, England.
+New Hall School is a Catholic co-educational private boarding and day school for girls and boys aged 1-19 in the village of Boreham near Chelmsford, Essex, England.
 It was founded in 1642 in the Low Countries, now Belgium, by sisters of the Catholic order Canonesses of the Holy Sepulchre and moved to its current location, the former Tudor Palace of Beaulieu in Essex, in 1799.
 It is the only Catholic Independent school in the Brentwood diocese, and one of the oldest and largest British schools in the country.

 The school operates the "diamond" model format.
 Up until the end of Year 6 and in the Sixth Form, the children are taught in co-educational classes.
 In years 7 to 11, students are taught in single sex classes.
 The school is a member of the Catholic Independent Schools Conference and the ISA, and the principal is a member of the Headmasters' and Headmistresses' Conference.

+New Hall is set within 180 acres of heritage grounds, and is just 35 minutes from Central London by train, with Beaulieu Park Station located at the end of the School's tree-lined Avenue.

 History

 The school was founded in Liège, now part of Belgium in 1642 by Susan Hawley, who also formed the English Community of the Canonesses Regular of the Holy Sepulchre.
 The founding Religious Order, the Canonesses Regular of the Holy Sepulchre, is one of the most ancient in the Church and was established in Europe long before the English Religious Community was founded in 1642.
 The school expanded considerably in size and scope from 1770 under the leadership of Mary Dennett.
 The school began to offer a Catholic education to girls who were denied this in England in the Post-Protestant Reformation period and to girls from other countries too.
 In 1794, the French Revolutionary Wars forced the nuns to leave the Low Countries.
 The school reopened on its present site in 1799.

 In 1994, the Preparatory Divisions were re-established on the campus at New Hall.
 Opening with 40 pupils, the school grew rapidly over the following years.
 In 1995, the Preparatory Divisions welcomed its first boarders and the boarding programme was later extended to boys as well.

-In 2001, New Hall appointed its first lady principal, Mrs Katherine Jeffrey.
-In April 2005, the administration made a landmark decision to go fully co-educational, ending over 360 years of single-sex education.
+From 1642 to 2001, all New Hall School headmistresses were canonesses of the Holy Sepulchre, followed by the appointment of Mrs Katherine Jeffrey as Principal, from 1 January 2002.
+In April 2005, the administration made a landmark decision to go fully co-educational, ending more than 360 years of single-sex education.
 The announcement was made that the Senior Divisions would be embarking on a period of further expansion, with the establishment of a separate Boys' Division (11–16) and a co-educational Sixth Form.
-The Senior Divisions now accepts boys throughout the 11–18 age range and there are two boys' boarding houses fully established, in addition to the two girls' boarding houses.
+The Senior Divisions now accepts boys throughout the 11–19 age range, and there are two boys' boarding houses fully established, in addition to the two girls' boarding houses.